RODA/DialogCreator/DialogCreator.md

 The image above shows the Elements panel with available UI controls, in both MacOS and Windows styles.

 This panel is the catalog of building blocks.
-It lists all available element types you can add to a dialog—buttons, labels, inputs, checkboxes, radios, selects, containers, separators, counters, sliders, and more.
+It lists all available element types that can be added to a dialog: buttons, labels, inputs, checkboxes, radios, selects, containers, separators, counters, sliders, and more.
 Items can be clicked to insert a new instance onto the canvas with sensible default properties.
-Those defaults can be changed for future inserts (for example, your preferred border of font color for certain element), using the "Default values" button to open a small window where you can set per‑type defaults.
+Those defaults can be changed for future inserts (for example, a preferred border or font color for a certain element), using the "Default values" button to open a small window where the per‑type defaults are located.

 Those new defaults are saved with the application and persist across sessions.